How We Index

 [ The, 2, QUICK, Brown, Foxes, jumped, over, the, lazy, dog's, bone ]

-To search for the text indexed specifically by the Standard Tokenizer, use the Field Mapping: content.text:<text indexed by Standard Tokenizer>
+To search for the text indexed specifically by the Standard Tokenizer, use the Field Mapping: content.text:<search term>

 The Language Tokenizers are designed to handle the unique characteristics of specific languages.
 They are particularly useful for languages that have different rules for word formation, punctuation, and other linguistic features.
 These include: